iotaledger/wasp/documentation/docs/guide/solo/invoking-sc.md

 ## Off-ledger Requests

-Alternatively, in the example above, we could send an off-ledger request by using `chain.PostRequestOffLedger` instead of `PostRequestSync`.
+Alternatively, you could send an off-ledger request by using `chain.PostRequestOffLedger` instead of `PostRequestSync`.
-However, since off-ledger reuests cannot have tokens attached, in order to cover for the gas fee we must deposit funds to the chain beforehand:
+However, since off-ledger requests cannot have tokens attached, in order to cover the gas fee, you must deposit funds to the chain beforehand:

 ```go
 user, _ := env.NewKeyPairWithFunds(env.NewSeedFromIndex(1))